|

 Stick To The Nucleus?

-his findings attributing wavelengths to electrons.
+a thesis to Paris University containing his important findings attributing wavelengths to electrons.

-It was already known that light waves could behave as particles called photons and de Broglie reasoned that nature was symmetric.
+It was already known that light waves could behave as particles, called photons, and de Broglie reasoned that nature was symmetric.

 Why shouldn't particles behave as waves?